-If you are a Mac user and has iMovie 10.1 or version above, you can now edit 4K videos on your Mac.
+If you are a Mac user and have iMovie 10.1 or version above, you can now edit 4K videos on your Mac with iMovie for free. iMovie is a free 4K video editing software for Mac.
 You can also import movies and trailers from iMovie for iPhone and iPad.

 With iMovie for iOS and macOS, you can enjoy your videos like never before.
 It’s easy to browse your clips and create Hollywood-style trailers and stunning 4K-resolution movies.
 You can even start editing on iPhone or iPad, then finish on your Mac.
 And when you’re ready to premiere your movie on all your devices, iMovie Theater rolls out the red carpet.

-Video makers who want a very powerful, professional level video editing program are often shocked by the price tag.
-Then they find CyberLink PowerDirector, discover that it has virtually everything that applications with a considerably higher price tag have, and in what is considered to be an easier to use, more beginner-friendly interface.
+Video makers who want a very powerful, professional-level video editing program are often shocked by the price tag.
+However, they find that CyberLink PowerDirector Ultra, with a more beginner-friendly interface and easier to use, has virtually everything just as other programs with a higher price.

-It's hard to look past PowerDirector 12 Ultra if you need 4k support, and if you don't want to sacrifice on advanced features that allow you to create professional looking videos, even if you are a beginner or have minimal experience with video editing.
+It's hard to look past PowerDirector Ultra if you need 4k support, and if you don't want to sacrifice on advanced features that allow you to create professional-looking videos, even if you are a beginner or have minimal experience with video editing.

-This latest edition of PowerDirector supports 64 bit processors for faster editing, and of course, new support for 4K resolution videos.
-At under $100, CyberLink PowerDirector 12 Ultra comes amazingly close to being as advanced and capable as software that is priced multiple times more than it; making it an ideal choice for the budget conscious video editing enthusiast.
+This latest edition of PowerDirector supports 64-bit processors for faster editing, and of course, new support for 4K resolution videos.
+At under $100, CyberLink PowerDirector 19 Ultra comes amazingly close to being as advanced and capable as software that is priced multiple times more than it; making it an ideal choice for the budget-conscious video editing enthusiast.

-One of the higher end video editing software options is the highly renowned non-linear editor (NLE) Sony Vegas Pro.
-Now up to version 13, this software is used by professionals and amateurs alike.
-Vegas Pro 13 comes with native support for 4K video, with maximum frame sizes of up to 4096 x 4096.
+One of the higher end video editing software options is the highly renowned non-linear editor (NLE) Magix Vegas Pro.
+Now up to version 18, this software is used by professionals and amateurs alike.
+Vegas Pro 18 comes with native support for 4K video, with maximum frame sizes of up to 4096 x 4096.
 There is native support for XAVC and XAVC S files, plus files from Red Epic and Red One.
 There are a number of extras and plugins included in Vegas Pro, including DVD Architect Pro.

 Complete support for 4K editing puts Vegas Pro at the forefront of software in this genre, while you can also edit SD, HD, 2K and 3D videos, using Sony's intuitive drag and drop interface.
 There are a huge number of tools and effects available, allowing complete control, creativity, and flexibility within the editing environment which is easily accessible to those who may even be brand new to editing videos in an NLE application.

-The software is available at a cost of $599.95; and the price is the same whether you select a download version, or the physical packaged version.
+The software is available at a cost of $399(on sale)/ $599.99(regularly); and the price is the same whether you select a download version, or the physical packaged version.

-At only $79.95, Studio 13 Platinum is just a fraction of the cost of Sony's fully fledged editor, Vegas Pro.
-Sony Movie Studio 13 Platinum is a basic video editing application, suited for the beginner and home user.
+At only $39.99, Studio 17 Platinum is just a fraction of the cost of Sony's fully fledged editor, Vegas Pro.
+Magix Movie Studio 17 Platinum is a basic video editing application, suited for the beginner and home user.
 With an emphasis on giving users the ability to easily create and share their videos on social media sites, or creating your own home DVDs, the workflow and interface has been designed to be as simple and intuitive as possible to use, without the extensive and more complex abilities of a high end application like Sony Vegas Pro.

 Notable features include a simple way of selecting the best output format with the Make Movie dialog, the choice of using the Simple Edit Mode or Advanced Edit Mode, fast direct upload to YouTube 4K, Color Match plug-in, and lots more.

 Another video editing application that is considered to be at the highest end is Adobe's Premier Pro.
 As with most of Adobe's software, Premiere Pro is now part of the Creative Cloud plan.
-This requires paying a monthly fee to use the application via Adobe's cloud service.
+This requires subscription to use the application via Adobe's cloud service.

 The sheer number of features within Premiere Pro CC is extensive.
 But the latest version has been designed to provide a faster workflow during editing, which will be appreciated by both new and seasoned users alike.
 New features that are worth noting in the CC version include live text templates, which integrates seamlessly with After Effects, native support for a range of new formats, automatic backing up to the Cloud, improvements to masking and tracking, and the ability to export in new industry standard formats.

-Movie Edit Pro 2014 is another affordable video editing solution for home and amateur users that now has full support for 4K videos.
-This application is available in three versions: basic, Plus and Premium, with the Premium version containing the most features and capabilities.
+Movie Edit Pro 2021 is another affordable video editing solution for home and amateur users that now has full support for 4K videos.
+This application is available in three versions: deluxe, Plus and Premium, with the Premium version containing the most features and capabilities.

 The inbuilt automatic wizards in the basic version of Movie Edit Pro make it easy for those with little or no experience in what can be the daunting process of editing videos.
 The software includes more than 1500 effects and templates, editing on up to 99 tracks (in the Plus and Premium versions).
 There is also support for multicam editing, and the ability to easily export your finished product to a range of media and social video websites.